guusj/books/Warbreaker_BrandonSanderson.md

 “You will _not_ go,” Dedelin said firmly, turning back toward the window.
 Outside, Siri was laughing with one of the stablemen.
 Dedelin could hear her outburst even from a distance; her hair had turned a flame-colored red.
 _Lord God of Colors, forgive me_, he thought. _What a terrible choice for a father to make.
 The treaty is specific: I must send the Hallandren my daughter when Vivenna reaches her twenty-second birthday.
 But it doesn’t actually say which daughter I am required to send._
 If he didn’t send Hallandren one of his daughters, they would attack immediately.
 If he sent the wrong one, they might be angered, but he knew they wouldn’t attack.
 They would wait until they had an heir.
 That would gain Idris at least nine months.
-_And . . ._ he thought, _If they were to try to use Vivenna against me, I know that I wouldn’t be able to stop myself from giving in._ It was shameful to admit that fact, but in the end, it was what made the decision for him.
+_And . . ._ he thought, _if they were to try to use Vivenna against me, I know that I wouldn’t be able to stop myself from giving in._ It was shameful to admit that fact, but in the end, it was what made the decision for him.
 Dedelin turned back toward the room.
 “Vivenna, you will not go to wed the tyrant god of our enemies.
 I’m sending Siri in your place.”

 # 2